-Applications from students attending a state school/college in the following areas will also be considered but please be aware of additional travel time that would be required to attend events and placements which take place in the locality of Hull and York.
+Applications from students attending a state school/college in the following areas will also be considered.
+Applicants are advised to be aware of additional travel commitments for events and placements which take place in the locality of Hull and York.

 - Stockton on Tees

 - Have achieved 5 GCSES A*- C or 9-4 with at least 2 A*/A or 9-7 grades

 - Have achieved Grade 6 or above in Maths and English

 - Are studying Biology and Chemistry at A level

 These are the standard academic requirements to study at Hull York Medical School and applications from students who have achieved these will be prioritised.

 - Would be the first generation in their family to attend university

 - Have been in receipt of Free School Meals whilst at secondary school